A closer look at what’s in the jar

 - When your baby begins to grasp objects

-- When your baby starts pulling yummy looking food off of your plate and trying to eat it
+- When your baby starts pulling appealing looking food off of your plate and trying to eat it

-- When breast feeding just doesn’t fill up your baby’s tummy anymore
+- When breast feeding just doesn’t satisfy your baby’s hunger anymore

 For most of human history, babies have been weaning onto solid foods without jarred food, or even food mills or processors, for that matter.
 It’s only in the last 50 years or so that commercially prepared baby foods have come on the scene, and that is only in industrialized countries.
 Even today, jarred baby food is absent in many cultures.
 In her book, French Kids Eat Everything, Karen le Billon, an American mother in France, describes her amazement at seeing French toddlers happily (and courteously) eating everything from beets to mussels.